partha0solapurkar/springboard_data_science_intensive/capstone_project/README.md

 - model_hesitant_users.ipynb contains a model that identifies users who are NOT likely to make a booking, with high recall.
 These users may be targeted with special promotions in order to increase the conversion rate.

+(The two models are essentially the same, but are separated for the purpose of clearly communicating thresholding, precision and recall.)

-The dataset it too large and is not included in this repository.
+The dataset is too large and is not included in this repository.
 It may be downloaded from here: https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/data

 This project is being completed under the guidance of Ankit Jain.
 I would like to thank Ankit for all his help and suggestions.